rfbergeron/bompiler/IDEAS.md

 in parentheses to a pexpr, at which point it begins constructing the next nonterminal.
 If the next nonterminal is another pexpr, or a

+## Tree node attributes
+Aside from types, tree nodes (I think just those related to expressions, but possibly others as well) should have an attributes field.
+This field should contain information about the expression that does not belong with the type of the expression.
+- compile time constants
+- lvalues (applies to all identifiers)
+- boolean (applies to integers guaranteed to be zero or one)
+- virtual address (applies to integers of the appropriate width)
+- requires a virtual register (intermediate value)

+The oc language defined a vaddr (virtual address) attribute, though I am not sure this would be useful here.
+Pointers are already codified as types.
+It would be possible to reduce pointers and arrays to integers of the appropriate width with a vaddr attribute set on the nodes they appear in, but that may be complicated.
+It would however reduce the gap between type information and the actualy assembly generated, since, much like with booleans, most instruction sets do not differentiate between integers and memory addresses and treat them equally.

+On the x64 platform, arrays and pointers would have the the base type `TYPE_UNSIGNED`, with a width of 8 bytes and the virtual address attribute set.

 ## Parsing function types
 Structure of a function definition in the syntax tree, as a reminder:
 - FUNCTION